 - The service had some systems to safeguard children and vulnerable adults from abuse.
 Contact numbers for the local authority safeguarding team were easily accessible and appropriate safeguarding policies were in place.
 Not all staff had attended safeguarding training appropriate to their role.
 Administrative staff and staff who acted as chaperones had not completed training on safeguarding children.
 It was not clear from the training records what level of safeguarding adults training they had received.
 Staff spoken with knew how to identify and report concerns. - The provider had carried out some staff checks at the time of recruitment and on an ongoing basis where appropriate.
 However, we saw that not all of the required recruitment checks had been obtained for staff whose role included contact with clients.
 For example, references obtained by the provider.
 This was discussed with the provider at the time of the inspection.
-Following the inspection the provider sent us a copy of their updated recruitment policy and missed documents for the clinician. - Clinical staff had undertaken a Disclosure and Barring Service (DBS) check, although these had not always been completed on behalf of the provider.
+Following the inspection the provider sent us a copy of their updated recruitment policy and missed documents for a clinician. - Clinical staff had undertaken a Disclosure and Barring Service (DBS) check, although these had not always been completed on behalf of the provider.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
 The provider had not completed DBS checks or risk assessments for non-clinical staff who had contact with clients and/or acted as a chaperone. - The provider had a system to manage infection prevention and control (IPC).
 The premises appeared clean and tidy and hand sanitiser was available for staff and client use.
 However, the infection control policy was basic and did not make reference to the IPC lead identified, details about training, the required vaccinations for staff managing bodily fluid spillages, safe packaging and handling and delivery of specimens. - The provider had not completed an infection control audit of the building.
-Following the inspection the provider sent us a copy of a simple infection control check list that had been completed for the clinical room. - We found that the provider did not have an inventory of electrical appliances and was unable to demonstrate that all portable appliances had been safety checked as required.
-Following the inspection the provider sent us a copy of the inventory for equipment and told us they had made arrangements for the appliances to be tested. - There were systems for safely managing healthcare waste.
-However, we noted that sharps bins were not dated on assembly as required.
+Following the inspection the provider sent us a copy of a simple infection control check list that had been completed for the clinical room. - We found that the provider did not have an inventory of electrical appliances.
+Portable appliance testing had been arranged for the day of the inspection but did not occur as the company failed to arrive.
+The provider rearranged for the testing to take place during week commencing 24 January 2022.
+Following the inspection the provider sent us a copy of the inventory for equipment and confirmation that the appliances had been tested. - There were systems for safely managing healthcare waste.
+However, we noted that sharps bins were not dated when assembled as required.